World traveler Clown Tom Bolton

 From the other side of the Galata bridge one has a view to the south to the area called Eminönü.
 There is a tram stop to the east of the bridge and a ferry terminal a bit to the west.
 Along the water on both sides is a large open area separated from the area further south by a busy multiple lane road.

 Along the water front to the west are a number of decorated boats that are used exclusively to grill fish which are made into sandwiches with onion and lettuce in a long roll.
 The view from the bridge is spectacular with the Rüstem Pasa Cami mosque in the background.
 The night time views are well worth returning for.
+The view below right shows both the Yeni mosque in the foreground and the Rustem Pasa Mosque behind on the hill.

 Fish boats at Eminönü